LipSurf/plugins/docs/langs.md

 ![Screenshot of language selection in the options](./assets/img/lang-option.png)

+## Example
-Let's localize the [hello world plugin](/quick-start) from the quick start.
+Let's localize the [hello world plugin](/quick-start.md#hello-world-plugin) from the quick start guide earlier.

  1. Create a new file `HelloWorld.ja.ts` in the `HelloWorld` folder where in this case `ja` is the ISO 639-1 language code for Japanese, what we're localizing for in this example.